Sulxy/Joshs-Weather-Dashboard/README.md

 ![image](https://github.com/Sulxy/Joshs-Weather-Dashboard/assets/149080702/2b809ba9-97d6-4681-acf3-e07a75698934)
 ![image](https://github.com/Sulxy/Joshs-Weather-Dashboard/assets/149080702/6573d79e-369e-4e11-adf3-8521d0686dc4)
 ![image](https://github.com/Sulxy/Joshs-Weather-Dashboard/assets/149080702/30183321-f85b-4f8a-a306-d86d8d6a2e90)

 ## Link to Website
 https://sulxy.github.io/Joshs-Weather-Dashboard/

-## Credits
+## Credits/Sources

-Thank you to CodingNepal on YouTube for providing an excellent starting point with this project.
+Thank you to CodingNepal on YouTube for providing an excellent video on this topic; their code is mimic'd but copied, and additional functionality has been added.
-Also thank you to Angela and Gabe; who authored no code, but offered assistance when asked.
+Also thank you to Angela and Gabe; who authored no code, but offered assistance and feedback when I needed it.